Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Asymptotics of channels

 Left rotating points will be called \textit{conserved quantities} because their expectation value is either constant or oscillates with successive powers of $\A$, but does not decay:

 The general block structure of $\varPsi$'s is already well-known \cite{robin,Lindblad1999,BlumeKohout2008,baumr,Carbone2015}, and here the focus is on the structure of the $J$'s.
 It is important to note that there are as many conserved quantities as there are rotating points (more technically, the Jordan normal form of $\A$ contains only trivial Jordan blocks for all eigenvalues on the periphery of the unit disk; see, e.g., Prop 6.2 in Ref. \cite{wolf2010}).
+All channels have at least one fixed point \cite{Evans1978} with corresponding conserved quantity being the identity, always conserved due to eq. (\ref{eq:cptp}).

 In the limit of many applications of $\A$, all eigenmatrices with eigenvalues not on the periphery of the unit disk will become irrelevant and all that will be left of the channel is the projection onto the subspace spanned by the rotating points.
 The collective effect of many applications of $\A$ is quantified by the channel's \textit{asymptotic projection} $\ppp$,